GoogleCloudPlatform/community/tutorials/vm-migration-with-risc-networks/index.md

 This article walks you through a VM migration from VMware to Google Cloud Platform (GCP), from planning to completion.
-Integrations between GCP, RISC Networks (now [Flexera](https://www.flexera.com/about-us/press-center/flexera-acquires-risc-networks.html)), and Migrate for Compute Engine (formerly Velostrata) enable you to export your plans directly into Migrate for Compute Engine.
+Integrations between GCP, RISC Networks (now [Flexera](https://www.flexera.com/about-us/press-center/flexera-acquires-risc-networks.html)), and Migrate for Compute Engine (formerly Velostrata) enable you to export your plans into Migrate for Compute Engine.

 ## Prerequisites